openstack-infra/zuul/doc/source/admin/installation.rst

 Sub directory serving
 ~~~~~~~~~~~~~~~~~~~~~

-The web application needs to be rebuild to update the internal location of
+The web application needs to be rebuilt to update the internal location of
 the static files.
 Set the homepage setting in the package.json to an
 absolute path or url.
 For example, to deploy the web interface through a
 '/zuul/' sub directory: